OmDixit2107/MessageMate/README.md

 - **Firebase**:
   - **Firebase Firestore** for storing and retrieving messages.
   - **Firebase Authentication** for handling user authentication.

-## Project Structure
-- **lib/main.dart**: The entry point for the Flutter app, setting up the app structure and routing.
-- **lib/screens**: Contains various screens such as login, chat, and profile screens.
-- **lib/services**: Contains Firebase service functions for authentication and Firestore operations.
-- **lib/models**: Contains model classes for managing user data and chat messages.

 ## Getting Started